DuffyTJ89/EmerTechAssignment/README.md

 # EmerTechAssignment

-A repo to hold Jupyter notebooks and s script file for Emerging technologies assignment.
+A repo to hold Jupyter notebooks and a script file for Emerging technologies assignment.

+The Python script takes an image file containing a handwritten digit and identifies the digit using a supervised learning algorithm and the MNIST dataset.
+The image file must be in black and white and must be 28 x 28.

 **Required to run this project.**